-Thodos Dance Chicago is gearing up to let its ensemble call all of their own shots at the company's popular, highly-charged New Dances performance series, July 18-20, 2014 at the Ruth Page Center for the Arts, 1016 N. Dearborn Street, Chicago.
+Thodos Dance Chicago is gearing up to let its ensemble call all of their own shots at the company's popular, highly-charged New Dances performance series, this weekend, July 18-20, 2014 at the Ruth Page Center for the Arts, 1016 N. Dearborn Street, Chicago.

 Be part of this amazing evening of new dance discovery when nine talented Thodos Dance ensemble members - John Cartwright, Annie Deutz, Tenley Dorrill, Kyle Hadenfeldt,Brandon Harneck, Jon Sloven, Alissa Tollefson, Diana Winfree and Lauren Zimmerer - are given the opportunity and freedom to step out of their role as performers and educators and concentrate on choreographing their own new works.

 Performances are Friday and Saturday, July 18 and 19 at 7:30 pm, and Sunday, July 20 at 5 pm.
 Tickets are $35; $28 for students and seniors; $20 industry (dancers and teachers); $10 for children 12 and under and for groups of 10 or more.
 Tickets are on sale now at thodosdancechicago.org or by calling 312.266.6255.

 At Thodos Dance Chicago, ensemble members for the Company are carefully selected based on their high level of skill as performers, dance makers and educators.
 Through New Dances, TDC's artistically multi-dimensional company members are given complete freedom to create their own new work as choreographers and directors, and make all production decisions to support their new work.